ottok/debmake/README.md

 ```

 The last one doesn't need to set up environment variables `$PATH` and
-`$PYTHONPATH`.
+`$PYTHONPATH` but your working directory must be at `src/`.

 Since setting proper environment variables `$PATH` and `$PYTHONPATH` or
-executing command from particular are confusing, I don't recommend testing code
+executing a command from a particular path are confusing, I don't recommend
-in place.
+testing code in place.

 Trouble shoot hints:
  * What to do for strange string contaminating license info?